 Cook County's economic base is established, diverse and dynamic.
 As of December 2024, the county's economic output was \$504.7 billion as measured in GRP, greater than the GRPs of 34 states and the District of Columbia (Lightcast).
 Between 2010 and 2023, county GRP grew at a compound annual growth rate (CAGR) of 4.1% (U.S. Bureau of Economic Analysis (BEA), Lightcast).
 The county accounts for a significant portion of the regional economy in terms of both GRP and jobs, comprising 63% of regional GRP and 62% of regional jobs.
 No single sector accounts for more than 16% of GRP or 14% of jobs, indicating the diversity of the economic base.
+A strong network of transportation and logistics infrastructure, legacy manufacturing ecosystem and connections to domestic supply chains create a significant competitive advantage across multiple sectors.

-In 2023, the seven Chicagoland region counties and the City of Chicago formed the Greater Chicagoland Economic Partnership (GCEP) with the goal of driving inclusive economic development on a coordinated regional level.
-Recommendations outlined in GCEP's reports and analysis focus on the ways that each county and jurisdiction can best position itself take advantage of and build key industries that leverage the region's strengths and are poised for growth.
-These GCEP-identified key regional industries are: (1) manufacturing, (2)

-business and professional services, (3) finance and insurance, (4) transportation, distribution and logistics (TD&L), (5) food manufacturing and innovation, and (6) life sciences.
+In 2023, the seven Chicagoland region counties and the City of Chicago formed the Greater Chicagoland Economic Partnership (GCEP) with the goal of driving economic development on a coordinated regional level.
+Recommendations outlined in GCEP's reports and analysis focus on the ways that each county and jurisdiction can best position itself to take advantage of and build key industries that leverage the region's strengths and are poised for growth.
+These GCEP-identified key regional industries are: (1) manufacturing, (2) business and professional services, (3) finance and insurance, (4) transportation, distribution and logistics (TD&L), (5) food manufacturing and innovation, and (6) life sciences.
 Focus group and steering committee stakeholders pointed to the formation of GCEP and its success in building partnerships across organizations and jurisdictions as one of the region's key strengths.